jrj02/COMP2042_CW_hcyjj2/README.md

 1. Compilation instruction--------------------------------------------------------

 To compile and run the game, download the entire codebase from github.
 Save it under a folder, any name.
 Open the folder in IntelliJ under existing project.
-Once you have opened the folder, import the java library.
+Once you have opened the folder, import the java library into the project structure.
 Then, all errors will cease.
-Run the game from the main menu class.
+Run the game from the BrickBreakerMainMenu class.

 2. Implemented and working properly-----------------------------------------------